DavidFerreiro/ProteinModelerABC/README.md

 ## Documentation
 For more information about using *ProteinModelerABC*, a manual is [attached](https://github.com/DavidFerreiro/ProteinModelerABC/tree/main/Documentation).

-## Citation
-If you use *ProteinModelerABC*, please cite the following:

 ## Download
 Click here to download the [computer](https://github.com/DavidFerreiro/ProteinModelerABC/tree/main/ProteinModelerABC) or [cluster](https://github.com/DavidFerreiro/ProteinModelerABC/tree/main/ProteinModelerABC_Cluster) version